FluffyKas/single-price-grid-component/README.md

 This is a solution to the [Single price grid component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+As most of my work, this solution is being constantly updated as I learn new things and find better solutions for my problems. :)

 ## Table of contents

 - [Overview](#overview)